 Imig Music Building

 Rebecca Maloy specializes in early Medieval music.
 Her primary interests include plainsong, liturgy and ritual, and the theory and analysis of early music.
-She is the author of Inside the Offertory: Aspects of Chronology and Transmission (Oxford, 2010), and the co-author, with Emma Hornby, of Music and Meaning in Old Hispanic Lenten Chants (Boydell and Brewer, 2013).
-Her work is also published or forthcoming in Music & Letters, Early Music, Journal of the American Musicological Society, Early Music History, Plainsong and Medieval Music, Journal of Musicology, Studia Musicologica, and in interdisciplinary collections such as El canto mozarábe y so entorno: Estudios sobre la música de la liturgia viejo hispánica and The Sequences of Nidaros: A Nordic Repertory in Its European Context.
+She is the author of Inside the Offertory: Aspects of Chronology and Transmission (Oxford, 2010), the co-author, with Emma Hornby, of Music and Meaning in Old Hispanic Lenten Chants (Boydell and Brewer, 2013), and the co-editor, with Daniel J. DiCenso, of Chant, Liturgy, and the Inheritance of Rome (Boydell and Brewer).
+Her work is also published in Music & Letters, Early Music, Journal of the American Musicological Society, Early Music History, Plainsong and Medieval Music, Journal of Musicology, Studia Musicologica, and in interdisciplinary collections such as El canto mozarábe y so entorno: Estudios sobre la música de la liturgia viejo hispánica and The Sequences of Nidaros: A Nordic Repertory in Its European Context.

 Maloy’s current work examines the Old Hispanic chant of the Iberian Peninsula from many perspectives, including notation, melodic analysis, and the relationship between words and music.
-She is also exploring how the Old Hispanic chant was integrated with other liturgical elements, how it relates to the traditions of biblical exegesis studied on the Iberian Peninsula, and how it is connected to other western chant traditions.
-Above all, she is interested in how this music reflects the intellectual culture that produced it.
-She is writing a book on the Old Hispanic offertory chants and is a member of the EU-funded Old Hispanic Office Project at Bristol University in the UK, where she collaborates with Emma Hornby, Elsa De Luca, and Kati Ihnat.
-Other projects include work on the Old Roman chants for the Mass of the Dead (in collaboration with Luisa Nardini) and the collection Chant, Liturgy, and the Inheritance of Rome (co-edited with Daniel DiCenso).
+She is exploring how the Old Hispanic chant was integrated with other liturgical elements, how it relates to the traditions of biblical exegesis studied on the Iberian Peninsula, and how it is connected to other western chant traditions.
+Her current project, Songs of Sacrifice: Chant, Identity, and Christian Formation in Early Medieval Spain, situates the chant as part Visigothic Spain’s intellectual and cultural renewal in the seventh century.
+She is member of the EU-funded Old Hispanic Office Project at Bristol University in the UK, where she collaborates with Emma Hornby, Kati Ihnat, Raquel Rojo-Carillo, and Paul Rouse.
+Other projects include work on the Old Roman chants for the Mass of the Dead, in collaboration with Luisa Nardini.

-Maloy’s current and recent work has been supported by funding from the European Research Council, the Arts and Humanities Research Council in the UK, a fellowship from the American Council of Learned Societies, and the Institute for Advanced Study in Princeton, where she will spend the 2016-17 academic year.
+Maloy’s current and recent work has been supported by funding from the European Research Council, the Arts and Humanities Research Council in the UK, a fellowship from the American Council of Learned Societies, and the Institute for Advanced Study in Princeton, where she spent the 2016-17 academic year.